-- information sufficient to identify the claim involved; - the specific reason(s) for the denial; - a reference to the specific plan provision(s) on which the Administrator's determination is based; - a description of any additional material or information needed to perfect your claim; - an explanation of why the additional material or information is needed: - a description of the plan's review procedures and the time limits that apply to them, including a statement of your right to bring a civil action under ERISA (if applicable) if you appeal and the claim denial is upheld; - information about any internal rule, guideline, protocol, or other similar criterion relied upon in making the claim determination and about your right to request a copy of it free of charge, along with a discussion of the claims denial decision:
+- information sufficient to identify the claim involved. - the specific reason(s) for the denial. - a reference to the specific plan provision(s) on which the Administrator's determination is based. - a description of any additional material or information needed to perfect your claim. - an explanation of why the additional material or information is needed. - a description of the plan's review procedures and the time limits that apply to them, including a statement of your right to bring a civil action under ERISA (if applicable) within one year of the appeal decision if you submit an appeal and the claim denial is upheld.

-- information about the scientific or clinical judgment for any determination based on medical necessity or experimental treatment, or about your right to request this explanation free of charge, along with a discussion of the claims denial decision; and - the availability of, and contact information for, any applicable office of health insurance consumer assistance or ombudsman who may assist you.
+- information about any internal rule, guideline, protocol, or other similar criterion relied upon in making the claim determination and about your right to request a copy of it free of charge, along with a discussion of the claims denial decision. - information about the scientific or clinical judgment for any determination based on medical necessity or experimental treatment, or about your right to request this explanation free of charge, along with a discussion of the claims denial decision. - information regarding your potential right to an External Appeal pursuant to federal law.